i0h3org/Sudoku-Generator/README.md

 It possesses the full suite of transforms, allowing 100,000 puzzles generated in the same time with all transforms applied.
 The objective is for this to become the fastest known grid generator, that can be used as the engine for solvers and puzzle generators.
 It inherently supports mask overlays to handle variants like Hyper Sudoku, Killer Sudoku, Diagonal/X Sudoku, Irregular Sudoku, all of which are not implemented currently.
 Samurai and Multi Sudoku is supported.
 The mask overlays can be accomplished in a manner similar to the Phistemofel mask produced from the Phistemofel function.

-I believe it can generate a few hundred thousand (2-4) in a second with transforms on modern hardware if optimized appropriately.

 Current architecture:

 Acer Nitro 5